rosscg/rosscg.github.io/_posts/2020-11-15-Antsolation.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/y299m0jmlbo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Motivation:
+The motivation for this game was to develop a game which fostered [tend and befriend](https://en.wikipedia.org/wiki/Tend_and_befriend) behaviour; giving players something to take care of during periods of social isolation.
+The game is designed to require infrequent input from the user, simulating an ecosystem which the user can influence and observe.

+The multiplayer aspect is designed to generate a feeling of presence from the other party in an asynchronous manner -- once a friend sends you their ant 'code', you can then play against their ants and discover their strategies over a long period of time without direct input from the friend.
+In this way, the presence of the friend can be felt throughout the day, as the two colonies of ants interact.

 #### Instructions:
 Ants periodically spawn and seek out nearby resources to harvest.
 Once their carrying capacity is reached, they will return to the nearest nest to deposit their resources.
 Upon spotting an enemy ant, they may choose to either attack or ignore them.
 Ants have limited vision, and will wander randomly until they find an item of interest.
 Once a nest reaches maturity and has enough food, it will spawn queens, who will create new nests.
 Ants can die from combat and old age.